|2013||Did Not Play|

 High School: Earned varsity letters for three years while playing for Coach Bill Tussey at State College … Was named a preseason All-State Honorable Mention by ESPNHS entering senior year … Led the league in stolen bases in both his junior and senior seasons … Was a team captain, MVP and batted .430 as a senior … Also earned three varsity letters while playing football for the Little Lions and two letters in indoor track, making states as a long jumper.

-Personal: Saige Michael Jenco … Born August 7, 1994 in State College, Pennsylvania … Son of Lindsay Jenco … Enrolled in university studies.
+Personal: Saige Michael Jenco … Born August 7, 1994 in State College, Pennsylvania … Son of Lindsay Jenco … Enrolled in multimedia journalism.